stark1tty/awesome-PhD/README.md

 - [THE WIKIPEDIA LIBRARY](https://wikipedialibrary.wmflabs.org/): Over 90 of the world's top subscription-only databases, with content in 33 languages, are available free for Wikipedia editors meeting a set of very easy requirements.
 - [WIKIPEDIA RESOURCE EXCHANGE](https://en.wikipedia.org/wiki/Wikipedia:WikiProject_Resource_Exchange): A mutual aid effort by Wikipedia for resource sharing.

+#### AI Tools for Reading Comprehension and Summarisers
+- [ARTICLE SUMMARIZER](https://summary.arguflow.gg/): A simple webapp for summarising academic papers.
+- [CERELYZE](https://www.cerelyze.com/): Turn technical research papers into useable code.
+Gain a comprehensive understanding of research papers by engaging in meaningful conversations with the papers.
+Ask questions, seek clarifications, and explore different angles to develop a holistic perspective.
+- [EXPLAINPAPER](https://www.explainpaper.com/): Upload a paper, highlight confusing text, get an explanation.
+We make research papers easy to read.
+- [OPENREAD](https://www.openread.academy/home): AI-powered interactive papers with some additonal research tools.
+- [PAPERBRAIN](https://www.paperbrain.study/): A simple UI for chatting with a research paper.
+- [SCHOLARCY](https://www.scholarcy.com/): AI literature summarising tool.
+Works with both online and offline resources.
+- [SCISPACE](https://typeset.io/): SciSpace is an incredible (AI-powered) search tool to help you understand research papers better.
+It can explain and elaborate most academic texts in simple words.
+- [SCISUMMARY](https://scisummary.com/login): SciSummary (Short for Science Summary) was founded in 2023 to make digestion of scientific articles easier.
+Using modern AI technology it summarizes articles, allowing you to understand them without having to read the full text.

 #### Analysis
 - [MEDIABIASFACTCHECK](https://mediabiasfactcheck.com/): Tool for determining bias in online sources.
 - [MESH ANALYSER BY YALE](https://mesh.med.yale.edu/): A MeSH analysis grid can help identify the problems in your search strategy by presenting the ways articles are indexed in the MEDLINE database in an easy-to-scan tabular format.
-- [SCHOLARCY](https://www.scholarcy.com/): AI literature summarising tool.
-Works with both online and offline resources.
 - [SCITE](https://scite.ai/): A platform for evaluating scientific articles via smart citations, which allows users to assess how a publication has been cited.
 - [SEABOAT](https://www.seaboat.io/): This app helps you organize your evaluation of a empirical research, focusing on threats to validity.
 Read the corresponding paper [here](https://psyarxiv.com/fc8v3).
 - [STATCHECK](https://www.statcheck.io): To check a PDF, DOCX or HTML file for errors in statistical reporting, upload it to Statcheck.
 Some journals even officially request this now (e.g., Psychological Science).

 #### Book Sellers
 - [ABEBOOKS](https://www.abebooks.co.uk/): Book marketplace which often has rare and hard to find books, including antiques.
+- [BOOKSHOP.ORG](https://bookshop.org/): Book marketplace for independent bookshops.

 #### Digital Libraries
 See [Academic Literature](#academic-literature) for academic search engines.

+- [LIBRIVOX](https://librivox.org/): Free, public-domain audiobooks voiced by crowd-sourced volunteers.
+- [LIST OF DIGITAL LIBRARY PROJECTS](https://en.wikipedia.org/wiki/List_of_digital_library_projects): A list of digitised libraries via Wikipedia, most can be assumed to have open access.

+#### Directories
 - [DIAMOND OPEN ACCESS JOURNALS GERMANY (DOAG)](https://pub.uni-bielefeld.de/record/2963331): ‘Diamond Open Access Journals, Germany’ (DOAG) is a quality-controlled directory list that contains information and links to diamond open access (OA) journals hosted in Germany.
 - [DIRECTORY OF OPEN ACCESS JOURNALS](https://doaj.org/): DOAJ is a unique and extensive index of diverse open-access journals from around the world, driven by a growing community committed to ensuring quality content is freely available online for everyone.
 - [JOURNAL SOURCES ON WIKIPEDIA](https://en.wikipedia.org/wiki/Wikipedia:Journal_sources): This Wikipedia page links to library searches, online databases, and other venues where you can locate a journal article by title, journal, or identifier (such as DOI or PMID).
-- [LIST OF DIGITAL LIBRARY PROJECTS](https://en.wikipedia.org/wiki/List_of_digital_library_projects): A list of digitised libraries via Wikipedia, most can be assumed to have open access.
+- [LISTS OF LISTS OF ACADEMIC JOURNALS BY DICIPLINE](https://en.wikipedia.org/wiki/Category:Lists_of_academic_journals): Listception complements of Wikipedia.

 #### Encyclopedic References
+- [SCHOLIA](https://scholia.toolforge.org/): Scholia is a service that creates visual scholarly profiles for topics, people, organizations, species, chemicals, etc using bibliographic and other information in Wikidata.
 - [WIKISPECIES](https://species.wikimedia.org/wiki/Main_Page): It covers Animalia, Plantae, Fungi, Bacteria, Archaea, Protista and all other forms of life.

+#### Impact Factor
+- [ISI IMPACT FACTOR](https://isi-impactfactor.com/): ISI Impact Factor (IIF) is an international, specialized platform for promoting scientific achievements, as well as supporting national and international collaboration between scientists, publishers of scientific journals and scientific entities.
+- [RESURCHIFY IMPACT INDEX SEARCH](https://www.resurchify.com/impact-factor.php): Check Impact Index of thousands of worldwide Journals.
+- [SCIMAGO](https://www.scimagojr.com/): The SCImago Journal & Country Rank is a publicly available portal that includes the journals and country scientific indicators developed from the information contained in the Scopus® database (Elsevier B.V.).
+These indicators can be used to assess and analyze scientific domains.
+Journals can be compared or analysed separately.
+Country rankings may also be compared or analysed separately.
+Journals can be grouped by subject area (27 major thematic areas), subject category (309 specific subject categories) or by country.
+Citation data is drawn from over 34,100 titles from more than 5,000 international publishers and country performance metrics from 239 countries worldwide.

 #### Mapping
 - [CITATION GECKO](https://citationgecko.azurewebsites.net/): Gecko helps you find the most relevant papers to your research and give you a more complete sense of the research landscape.